Market guide: What are XDR Cybersecurity services?

 The accepted definition of XDR includes four elements:

-- A unified and centralized management system that Integrates multiple security features, ideally from different vendors (so-called open XDR products).
+2. A unified and centralised management system that Integrates multiple security features, ideally from different vendors (so-called open XDR products).

 Many XDR features evolved from the antivirus and endpoint protection products from which it evolved.
 Some products are mostly closed systems designed to replace existing SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation and Response) products.
 In contrast, open XDR products are designed to work with existing products, for example, by triggering an automated remediation process controlled by a SOAR system.